The Best DNA Tests for Dogs (Review) in 2020

 Provides a Vet Report so you can plan healthy aging

-Easy 3-step DNA testing
+Simple 3-step testing

-Embark test comes in as our runner-up for the best DNA test for dogs.
+Embark test comes in as our runner-up for the best dog DNA test for dogs.
 With an exceptionally detailed health screening, family tree and ancestry, this is undoubtedly one of the most useful and reliable tests that money can buy.
 Coincidentally, it’s also one of the most popular DNA dog tests.
 And it’s no wonder why – with a database of more than 200,000 genetic markers and screens for over 250 dog breeds, plus 165 genetic health tests, this is one comprehensive DNA test.
 Of course, this comes with a price, as Embark is one of the more expensive dog DNA tests, although its price is certainly justified.
 Why?
-For one, this test provides highly accurate results which is at least partially thanks to their research partner, Cornell University College of Veterinary Medicine.
-And two, it covers some of the most essential information about a pet, including breed percentage and information about each breed detected, plus detailed disease screening.
+For one, this test provides highly accurate results partially thanks to their research partner, Cornell University College of Veterinary Medicine.
+And two, it covers some of the most essential information about a pet, including dog breed percentage and information about each breed detected, plus detailed disease screening.

 The Embark dog DNA test shows your pet’s family tree, including maternal and paternal tracing.
 Interestingly, every kit also includes access to your pooch’s relatives, in case you want to connect.
-But most importantly, Emabrk tests for over 165 genetic conditions, including degenerative myelopathy, glaucoma and dilated cardiomyopathy.
+But most importantly, Embark tests for over 165 genetic conditions, including degenerative myelopathy, glaucoma and dilated cardiomyopathy.
 It also provides a way for you to plan healthy aging for your dog, avoiding potential health issues before they strike.
 Using the kit is simple – just order the test, activate your online account, swab your dog’s cheek, send it and wait for the results.
 The only downside?
 They take a long time to arrive, sometimes up to 2 months.

 Provides basic breed composition (family tree)

 Offers insight into dog’s dominant characteristics and behavior